Thundershowers or rain likely - New Age

-Light to moderate rain or thundershowers accompanied by temporary gusty of squally wind is likely to occur at many places over Dhaka, Mymensingh, Chittagong and Sylhet and a few places over Rangpur, Rajshahi, Khulna and Barisal divisions with moderately heavy falls at places over the country till 6:00pm today.
+Light to moderate rain or thundershowers accompanied by temporary gusty/squally wind is likely to occur at most places over Khulna, Barisal, Chittagong, Dhaka, Sylhet, Mymensingh, Rajshahi and Rangpur divisions with moderately heavy to very heavy falls at places over the country till 6:00pm today.

-The country’s highest temperature, 35.6 degrees Celsius, was recorded on Friday in Sylhet and the lowest, 21.8 degrees Celsius, in Tetulia.
+The country’s highest temperature, 34.1 degrees Celsius, was recorded on Thursday in Tangail and the lowest, 24.8 degrees Celsius, in Sandwip &Feni.

 Thundershowers or rain likelyUnited News of Bangladesh .
 Dhaka

-Light to moderate rain or thundershowers accompanied by temporary gusty of squally wind is likely to occur at many places over Dhaka, Mymensingh, Chittagong and Sylhet and a few places over Rangpur, Rajshahi, Khulna and Barisal divisions with moderately heavy falls at places over the country till 6:00pm today.
+Light to moderate rain or thundershowers accompanied by temporary gusty/squally wind is likely to occur at most places over Khulna, Barisal, Chittagong, Dhaka, Sylhet, Mymensingh, Rajshahi and Rangpur divisions with moderately heavy to very heavy falls at places over the country till 6:00pm today.

 Comments